Where Do You Wear Your Dive Watch?

 - A clean, simple dial — the classic three-hander is best

-• Either a bracelet or a smooth leather strap — a NATO OR Hirsch Performance strap can also work for this look.
+• Either a bracelet or a smooth leather strap — a Nylon One-Piece OR Hirsch Performance strap can also work for this look.

 • Contrasting polished angles in the dial, bezel, and on the bracelet. ultimately, it shouldn’t be overly matte